Migos rapper Takeoff shot, killed in Houston: TMZ

-HOUSTON, Texas (WGHP) — Rapper Takeoff was shot and killed, allegedly while playing dice in Houston, according to reports.
+HOUSTON, Texas (WGHP) — Rapper Takeoff was shot and killed outside a Houston bowling alley, allegedly while playing dice, according to reports.
 He was 28.

 TMZ is reporting that Takeoff, one-third of the hip-hop group Migos, was killed early Tuesday morning.
 Law enforcement and witnesses said it happened around 2:30 a.m. at a bowling alley.